Defaultplayer001/rosedit/readme.md

 **``1``**: Block

-Y: Toggle floor
+``Y``: Toggle floor

-2: Interior Spec
+``2``: Interior Spec

+Left click anywhere to place a block, right click to delete.

-Click the blank space in the middle of the right black bar, then Mouse-wheel to scroll through imported objects.
+Click the blank space in the middle of the right hand panel, then Mouse-wheel to scroll through imported objects.

-Left click to place, Right click to delete.
+Same as before, left click to place, right click to delete.

-Hold shift then drag the mouse to select an area. press E to fill with the currently selected block type, and DEL(not backspace!) to delete.
+Mouse Wheel through the blocks on the right hand to cycle through appliied textures on objects, I'll go through and figure this out exactly later, I've learned it by "feel".
+Sorta annoying.
+Will only cycle through textures imported under the

-[ & ]: Palette tools, haven't worked out the specifics.
+[ & ]: Palette tools, cycle to apply a color filter to the selected texture.

 3: Exterior Spec